-The Dean’s Fund also provides for the gap in need for Syracuse Say Yes to Education Scholars who qualify to participate in Bridge.
-The Bridge to the City Program, which, since 2003, has provided SU teacher candidates with a guided student teaching experience in a challenging urban environment, while connecting New York City schools to the School of Education’s faculty, resources, and graduates.
+The Dean’s Fund also provides for the gap in need for Syracuse Say Yes to Education scholars who qualify to participate in Bridge to the City, where students in inclusive education programs spend a semester in New York City.
+Teacher candidates have a guided student teaching experience in a challenging urban environment while connecting NYC schools to the School of Education’s faculty, resources, and graduates.
 This has been a unique opportunity for students to sharpen their skills and broaden their perspectives on cultures, families, and professional practices.

 The School of Education Student Emergency Fund can support any SOE student with emergency needs or expenses.

 The Invest Syracuse scholarship fundraising initiative aligns with the School of Education’s great hope to provide strong incentives to and support for students entering into education.
 Labor projections indicate that graduates will have teaching positions available to them, but the cost of studying education can be daunting for those ready and dedicated to the field.
 We continue to work on recruiting and retaining faculty and students of color, and take seriously the local and national educational imperative of diversifying the teaching and higher education force.
 An asset of the School of Education is its diverse community, so we are positioned well to be successful in our efforts.